johannesbottcher/MDT-Quick-Manual/README.md

 prevent the class from loading the package, giving you full control about the time to load the package.

+## Options to be passed down further

-Options that are not handled by the class are forwarded to the packages. `headsepline`, the language options or the spacing options are some of them.
+Options that are not handled by the class directly  are passed down to the already loaded package packages (see below)

-## Changing chapter titles

-A few commands are available to change the appearance of chapter titles.

-`\abovechapterskip` The spacing above the chapter
-`\chapterbelowskip` The spacing below the chapter
-`\chapterinbetweenskip` The spacing between  the chapter lines
-`\chapteralign` Alignment of the chapter
-`chapterfont` The font of the chapter
-`chapterprefixfont` The font of the chapter prefix
-`\autodot`
-`\mdtChapapp`

-If you don't know how to customize the output yourself, have a look at the support section below.

-If you need more than the given features, have a look at package `titlesec`.

-## Dealing with unnumbered chapters and sections

-The template provides `addchap*{The title of your unnumbered chapter}` to typeset unnumbered chapters.
-If you want an additional entry in the table of contents, remove the asterisk.
+- `headsepline` is passed to package scrlayer-scrpage, it sets a thin line between the running header and the text of your document.
+Alternatively, you can have such a line between text and footer with `footsepline`, but the footer is empty by default.

+- `english` or `ngerman` is passed down to package `babel`.
+  `babel` takes care of proper hyphenation.
+The language you use also changes predefined strings (for example *Contents* in english and *Inhaltsverzeichnis* in german).

+- `oneside` is one of the options of standard LaTeX classes.
+The default for the book class is typesetting in `twoside` mode, that means if you open your printed report, left and right hand pages have ink on them.
+If you want only right hand pages to have text (so the back of every page is empty after printing), remove the comment character.

-## standard packages
+## standard packages used by MDT

 Packages `inputenc` and `fontenc` are important when compiling with pdfTeX.
 If you need to compile with another engine, you need